 Both craft have also successfully travelled through the asteroid belt between the orbits of Mars and Jupiter – which, if you believe Star Wars, should be a rather bumpy ride.
 Nothing of the sort, laughs Dodd.
 "Chances of being hit by an asteroid are very remote.
 Space is very big and very empty," she says.

 She hopes that both Voyagers will continue to brave the emptiness of space for at least another decade.
 Their power source, a radioisotope thermal generator, may last for another 8-10 years, says Welch, before the output drops owing to the decay of the plutonium.
-At the moment, the craft use 4W of power a year and, to keep them running, in the next year or two Nasa will start turning off science instruments one at a time to make sure there is enough power to operate the transmitter.
+Each Voyager draws less than 400W from the generator - much less than a typical home - and the power available is declining at the rate of 4W per year due to the decay.
+So to keep the craft running, in the next year or two Nasa will start turning off science instruments one at a time to make sure there is enough power to operate the transmitter.

 First, heaters will be switched off – all instruments are heated as space is a pretty cold place, says Dodd.
 “We'll then see if that instrument still operates even though it's cold.
 If it continues, we'll get another year of data from it and, if it doesn't, we'll turn off the instrument also.
 We'll have to turn off an instrument about once a year over a course of about five years,” she adds.